 An option contract is an agreement between two parties giving the buyer the right, but not the obligation, to purchase or sell a given commodity or security at a specified price at any time up to and including the expiration of the option contract.

 Options have become extremely popular because they give hedgers a great deal of marketing flexibility.
-For the Producer and End User, options are even more valuable than futures because they allow price insurance – protection from an adverse price movement while waiting for a beneficial one.
+For the Producer (definition of Producer/ Make bold for glossary)and End User(definition of End User/ Make bold for glossary) options are even more valuable than futures because they allow price insurance – protection from an adverse price movement while waiting for a beneficial one.
 Producers can buy insurance against lower prices and end users can buy insurance against higher prices.

 The issuer of the option is obligated to perform if the holder of the option chooses to exercise.
 And, unlike forwards and futures, options are not free – there is a fee paid to the issuer of the option in the form of a premium.